dottxt-ai/dotvllm-experimental/README.md

 ## Optimizations

-We can implement the following optimizations:
+Here a few optimization ideas, that shouldnt be too hard to implement now that we use a custom `AsyncEngine`:

-- [ ] Use a `ProcessPoolExecutor` instead of a `ThreadPoolExecutor` to compile indexes in parallel.
-To do this we'd need to serialize/deserialize the index, which might add a performance penalty.
+- [x] Use a `ProcessPoolExecutor` instead of a `ThreadPoolExecutor` to compile indexes in parallel.
+To do this, however, we need to serialize/deserialize the index, which adds  a performance penalty.
-- [ ] Run the compilation during the KV-cache computation and only schedule the request for generation once compilation is done.
+- Run the compilation during the KV-cache computation and only schedule the request for generation once compilation is done.
 This way we're not blocking the generation and reduce the throughput.
-- [ ] Compute the mask and load it on GPU during the forward pass.
+- Compute the mask and load it on GPU during the forward pass.

-We can also:
-- [ ] Add a simple `Cache` implementation
-- [ ] Implement a `CompilationManager` that uses a different instance to compile the index, and fetch it from remote storage (with local cache)
-- [ ] Give selective multiplication a try.
-- [ ] Modify the implementation so coalescence can be easily added.

-We also need to add a benchmark script with multiple schemas and concurrent requests so we can make sure the optimizations are actually making a difference, and quantify them.

 ## Experiments